Bankers Factoring only uses Soft Pull Credit Inquiry on your Factoring Application.

 These days, most major financial institutions require a hard inquiry when extending financing.
 Many factoring companies will do a hard pull on your credit report before opening a factoring line of credit.

 Bankers Factoring only runs a soft credit inquiry as part of our background check.
 We understand the damaging impact hard inquiries have on your credit score.
-We aim to provide fast funding for business owners with credit scores over 525 fico score.
+We aim to provide fast funding for business owners with credit scores over 525 FICO score.
 Learn more about How To Finance Your Business without Giving up Equity.

 A Bankers Factoring Plan to Build Your Credit

 Hard pulls will negatively affect your credit score, so limit them.
-If you have a hard credit check and use it as collateral for a loan, you will have to typically wait 30 days before applying for more credit.
+If you have a hard credit check and use it as collateral for a loan, you will typically have to wait 30 days before applying for more credit.

 You can check your credit score by getting a free copy of your credit report from each of the three major credit bureaus.